Packaging & Labelling

 No reasonable argument can be made that such coverage is insufficient to inform consumers about the health risks of smoking, and there is no evidence proving that further enlarging the required warning coverage would improve public health.
 Health warnings on packs should educate and remind people about the risks posed, but not shame adults who understand smoking’s health risks, are respectful of others, and opt to smoke by personal choice.

-Rather, its aim is to penalise smokers by creating a negative social stigma.
+Instead, it aims to penalise smokers by creating a negative social stigma.
 Plain packaging regulation is an example of nanny state intervention and is not a reasonable public health measure.

 Read More